2004 African Cup of Nations final: Morocco

+Pre-match

+On 13 February 2004, Senegalese referee Falla N'Doye was appointed to officiate the final match, assisted by Ali Tomusange of Uganda and Brighton Mudzamiri of Zimbabwe, with Benin's Coffi Codjia serving as the fourth official.
+N'Doye became an international referee in 1995 and officiated one match at the 2002 FIFA World Cup.
+Earlier in the tournament, he refereed the Group A match between Rwanda and the DR Congo, and the Group D match between Nigeria and Morocco.
+This was the second time a Senegalese referee had officiated an Africa Cup of Nations final, following his compatriot Badara Sène, who refereed the 1992 final between Ivory Coast and Ghana.
+Several important figures attended the match, including President Zine El Abidine Ben Ali and his wife Leïla Ben Ali, FIFA President Sepp Blatter, CAF President Issa Hayatou, and AFC President Mohamed Bin Hammam.

-Match details
+Match

 Summary

-During the final, on 14 February 2004 at Stade 7 November in Radès in front of 70,000 supporters, Tunisia got off to a good start with a lead 1–0 after four minutes with Mehdi Nafti centered on Dos Santos, who scored his fourth goal of the tournament.
+The final, held on 14 February 2004 at 7 November Stadium, Tunis in front of 60,000 supporters, saw Tunisia got off to a good start with a lead 1–0 after four minutes when Mehdi Nafti centered on Dos Santos, who scored his fourth goal of the tournament.
 At the end of the first half, Morocco came back to score with a goal from Youssouf Hadji on a lift from Youssef Mokhtari.
 Seven minutes passed in the second half before another Tunisian striker, Jaziri gave his country the lead.
 The match finally ends with the score of 2–1, giving Tunisia their first Africa Cup of Nations title.
-Khaled Badra and Riadh Bouazizi lifted the trophy after receiving it from President Zine El Abidine Ben Ali.
-The Carthage Eagles are the 13th selection in history to be crowned African champions.
-Roger Lemerre also becomes the first coach to win two different continental tournaments after having previously won Euro 2000 with France.
-The national team also wins the African National Team of the Year award from the Confederation of African Football.
-The victory gave rise to the team's nickname, the "Eagles of Carthage" and as a result the team's badge was changed to incorporate an eagle.